 Manuscript Assessments & Submission Appraisals

-Drawing on over twenty years of experience in the book industry – largely specialising in Children’s & YA – I’m keen to work with emerging and established writers who are seeking editorial support or publishing advice.
+Drawing on 25 years in the book industry – specialising in Children’s & YA – I’m keen to work with emerging and established writers seeking editorial support or publishing advice.
 I offer three services:

 My experience as an editor

 For many years I’ve worked freelance as a manuscript assessor.
 My clients include published and aspiring authors.
 I specialise in Junior, Middle Grade and Young Adult fiction and my experience in these areas includes: in-house editorial (Penguin & Egmont in the UK), freelance editorial, children’s book-buyer for a large independent bookshop (Australia), reader for an Australian literary agent, member of a high school library team.
 I’ve also had six novels published (YA and Middle Grade, shortlisted for several awards), a narrative non-fiction book, and a Junior duology translated into multiple languages.